A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Our Algorithm:

 \section{Our Algorithm: \lightons}

-Prior progress naturally raises a question: Can we retain the simplicity and elegance of ONS, while achieving a total runtime that is competitive with, or even superior to, the state-of-the-art?
+Prior progress naturally raises a question: Can we retain the optimality and simplicity of ONS, while achieving a total runtime that is competitive with, or even superior to, the state-of-the-art?
 Our work is motivated by answering this question in the affirmative.

 In this spirit, we present our algorithm \lightons.
 In \cref{sec:alg-core}, to illustrate the key idea, we introduce the core algorithm that only differs from ONS by one line of code.
-However, the core algorithm is essentially \emph{improper} learning.
+However, the core algorithm is essentially \emph{improper learning}.
 To address this issue, we introduce the improper-to-proper conversion in \cref{sec:alg-conversion}, which yields the complete version of \lightons.

-Next, in \cref{sec:alg-impl}, we provide efficient implementations of \lightons.
-Finally, in \cref{sec:alg-experiment}, we validate the empirical superiority of our method, which corroborates its theoretical guarantees.
+Furthermore, we empirically validate the superiority of our method, which corroborates theoretical guarantees.
+Details of the experiments are deferred to \cref{apd:experiment}.